voxpupuli/puppet-minecraft/README.md

-If `manage_java` is true, this module will use [Puppetlabs' Java module](https://github.com/puppetlabs/puppetlabs-java) to install the necessary JRE.
+If `manage_java` is true, this module will use [Puppetlabs' Java module](https://github.com/puppetlabs/puppetlabs-java) to install the necessary Java Runtime Environment.

 Note that for Ubuntu 12.04, there is currently a [bug](https://bugs.launchpad.net/ubuntu/+source/tzdata/+bug/1212319)